 Get-ADComputer -Filter * -Properties * | Sort LastLogonDate | FT Name, LastLogonDate -Autosize

-So, we have got the list of computers and the date they last logged on to the Active Directory domain.
-Now we want to disable the computer accounts that weren’t used for 120 days or more.
+So, we have a list of domain computers and the date they last logged on to the Active Directory network.
+Now we want to disable the computer accounts that have not been used for more than 20 days.

 Using Get-Date we can get the value of the current date in the variable and reduce it to 120 days: